ccf-tfehlmann/ibdplexus/vignettes/risk-summary.md

 patient was on at a visit encounter.
 ANTIBIOTICS, CORTICOSTEROIDS, IMMUNOMODULATORS, BIOLOGIC AGENTS, 5-ASA ORAL are filled out as Yes/No for enrollment visits only.
 Columns beginning with ONGOING_ are only filled out at follow-up encounters.
-Date is used if patient has recieved medication, otherwise the column is left blank or filled with
+Date is used if patient has received medication, otherwise the column is left blank or filled with
 <code>No</code>. <code>Yes</code> is used when date is not
 available.</td>